 Overview and purpose

 The UK Government’s Homes for Ukraine scheme relies on individuals in the UK, with at least 6 months leave to remain, acting as a sponsor and matching with people displaced from Ukraine.
-A second phase of the scheme will enable organisations, such as charities, to match with individuals and groups displaced from Ukraine and undertake the role of sponsor.

 The Scottish Government’s Super Sponsor Scheme is a quicker and safer route for displaced people from Ukraine to come to the UK.
 It removes the need for applicants to be matched prior to being given permission travel to the UK.